It's a Story of Struggle of

 died November 9, 1918

-the old boy had 10 children; buried in Rosehill Cemetery
+he had 10 children; buried in Rosehill Cemetery

 The Former Lake View Mayor

-had Plans for Mayor of Chicago in 1900
+had Plans for Mayor of Chicago

 The commanding influence of the officials of the former city and former township would last for decades due to the fact that the integration of all the townships that the City of Chicago acquired in 1889 would take some time.
 Old habits die hard and the newly formed District of Lake View did not give up power & influence easily.